-A FATF Statement on High Risk Jurisdictions Subject to a Call for Action was published on 21 October 2022.
+A FATF Statement on High Risk Jurisdictions Subject to a Call for Action was published on 24 February 2023.
 Since February 2020, in light of the COVID-19 pandemic, the FATF has paused the review process for Iran and Democratic People's Republic of Korea, given that they are already subject to the FATF's call for countermeasures.
-Therefore, please refer to the statement on these jurisdictions adopted on 21 February 2020.
-While the statement may not necessarily reflect the most recent status of Iran and the Democratic People's Republic of Korea's anti-money laundering (AML)/combating the financing of terrorism (CFT) regimes, the FATF's call for action on these high-risk jurisdictions remains in effect.
+Please refer to the statement on these jurisdictions adopted on 21 February 2020.
+While the statement may not necessarily reflect the most recent status of Iran and the Democratic People's Republic of Korea's anti-money laundering (AML)/combating the financing of terrorism (CFT) regimes, the FATF's call to apply countermeasures on these high-risk jurisdictions remains in effect.